A Life insurance table rating can be expensive, but they don’t have to be!

 Allows insureds rated up to Table B to receive standard rates.

-Available for term and permanent life insurance products.
+Available for term life and permanent life insurance products.

 United of Omaha Fit Underwriting Credit Program